digitalcube/shifter-static-local/README.md

 All data will be persisted in these directories, even if the Docker containers are stopped.

-To start over with the installation, simply delete `./volume/`.
+To start over with the installation, simply delete `./volume/` of `docker volume rm`.

 ## Limitations